openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 Adaptive Replacement Cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+See :doc:`Caching and Auxiliary Devices </Basic Concepts/Pool Structure/Caching>` for how
+the ARC relates to L2ARC, SLOG and special vdevs, and when each is worth
+adding.

 For decades, operating systems have used RAM as a cache to avoid the
 necessity of waiting on disk IO, which is extremely slow.
 This concept
 is called page replacement.
 Until ZFS, virtually all filesystems used